 - Knockdowns in the parking lot.

-Below, our California personal injury lawyers discuss the following frequently asked questions about restaurant accident injury lawsuits:
+Below, our restaurant injury lawyers discuss the following frequently asked questions about restaurant accident injury lawsuits:

 - 1. Can I file a personal injury lawsuit for an injury in a restaurant?

 - 2. What damages can I recover in a restaurant injury settlement?

 - 3. Who can I sue if I am injured in a restaurant in California?

 - 4. What can I do if someone assaulted me at a restaurant?

 - 5. Can I sue the restaurant for food poisoning?

 - 6. Can I file a lawsuit if I was partly at fault for my injury at the restaurant?

 - 7. Can I sue my employer if I was injured working in a restaurant in California?